Become an early years teacher

 How to become an early years teacher

-Once you’ve done this, you’ll then need to complete your early years initial teacher training (ITT) and demonstrate that you’ve met the Teachers’ Standards (Early Years).
+Once you’ve done this, you’ll then need to complete your early years initial teacher training (EYITT) and demonstrate that you’ve met the Teachers’ Standards (Early Years).
 These operate in parallel with the current Teachers’ Standards, and have been designed specifically for early years teachers to ensure that your training and assessment is appropriate for children from birth to age five.
+Please note that EYITT leads to the award of Early Years Teacher Status, not Qualified Teacher Status, which is required to lead teaching and learning in maintained schools.

 There are three training routes available – all options lead to early years teacher status (EYTS) upon successful completion:

 - graduate entry – typically a year of full-time study, with a £7,000 grant to cover course fees – there are also bursaries of up to £5,000 for graduates with a first class degree, £4,000 for graduates with a 2:1, and £2,000 for graduates with a 2:2